Bound by Corruption by BelovedStranger

 “Were you waiting for me?”

-And like that, the dam broke, freeing her completely from the numbness that had overtaken her.
-Memories converged.
 She’d left Onigumo, but before she’d reached the monk’s residence, she’d realized she should probably come with evidence to her claims.
+But what?
 Then she’d remembered Onigumo’s sword.
 She’d turned, intending to quickly and quietly retrieve the hidden item without Onigumo being aware that she had returned prematurely.
-When she’d neared the decapitated hut they shared, she’d heard the shouting, saw the cloud of black smoke curling in the sky, and the screams of agony.
+When she’d neared the dilapidated hut they shared, she’d heard the shouting, saw the cloud of black smoke curling in the sky, and the screams of agony.

 She’d come across a horrific scene.
 The town’s people, who’d been kind and welcoming, had morphed into an angry mob bent on murder.
 She’d been unable to stop them, had very nearly died trying.